 The Urban Education Graduate Certificate program engages students in collaborative, education-focused work with diverse groups of people in urban settings.
 Develop a deep understanding of urban schools and communities, with a particular emphasis on the economic, historical, political and social factors that shape urban education.
 Learn to create connections between theory and practice and move beyond stories of urban school failure to analysis of successful approaches and policies.

 The program attracts individuals from a variety of backgrounds, including activists, community leaders, educators and parents.

-To earn the Urban Education Graduate Certificate, you must complete four graduate-level courses (12 credits) in the College of Education.
+To earn the Urban Education Graduate Certificate, you must complete four graduate-level courses (12 credits) in the College of Education and Human Development.
 Non-matriculated students may transfer up to nine credits of coursework before enrolling in the certificate program.

 Classes & Curriculum

 - the history of urban education;